ThanhTran14/DocumentationProjectThanhTran/README.md

 5. After Player info is entered, it would be Player 1 turn and board should print
 ![pic](https://user-images.githubusercontent.com/97632664/166094175-a366763b-eb7e-41d9-ab88-68755a230c4e.jpg)

-6. Make a valid command which would be RXCX the R meaning Row and C meaning Column, the program will inform how to fix your input
+6. Make a valid command which would be RXCX the R meaning Row and C meaning Column and X being a number between 1 - 3.

 ![yourTurn](https://user-images.githubusercontent.com/97632664/166091966-caa61b10-b82c-43c3-bdb2-44639d51ab0a.jpg)

+If invalid command the program will repeat until valid input.
 Example of invalid inputs:

 ![invalid](https://user-images.githubusercontent.com/97632664/166093985-23ce772a-b7f2-4230-a132-00b6bcf5fec0.jpg)

 ![invalid2](https://user-images.githubusercontent.com/97632664/166094025-a2dd5a88-6185-48b6-8c83-dba2d6e4e711.jpg)